Infinite-dimensional Hamiltonian description of a class of dissipative mechanical systems

 where $g^t$ is the one-parameter group of transformations of phase space

-\end{theorem} $g^t$ preserves the volume of $\Omega$.
-This implies that the phase flow of Eq. (\ref{eq:inth-2}) $\hat{g}^t$ preserves the volume of $\Omega$ too.
-But the system (\ref{eq:inth-2}) is not conservative, which conflicts with Louisville's theorem; hence only a phase curve of Eq. (\ref{eq:inth-3}) coincides with that of Eq. (\ref{eq:inth-2}).
+\end{theorem} that preserves the volume of $\Omega$.
+This implies that the phase flow of Eq. (\ref{eq:inth-2}) $\hat{g}^t$ also preserves the volume of $\Omega$.
+However, system (\ref{eq:inth-2}) is not conservative, which conflicts with Louisville's theorem; hence only a phase curve of Eq. (\ref{eq:inth-3}) coincides with that of Eq. (\ref{eq:inth-2}).